Dr. Dariusz Bryćko teaching an online course on Reformed theology

 In fall 2022 we launched our pilot course, Introduction to Reformed Theology I, taught by Dr. Dariusz Bryćko, with Tolle Lege’s recent translation of The Manual of Christian Doctrine by Louis Berkhof as the textbook.

-We have new courses planned for 2023, if , including:
+We have new courses planned for Fall 2023, if , including:

-- Introduction to Reformed Theology II – Dr. Dariusz Bryćko
+- Introduction to Reformed Theology III – Dr. Dariusz Bryćko

 If you would like to receive more information about our course offerings, contact Brooke Bryćko.